bcgov/ssdtools/README.md

 ## Licensing

-Copyright 2024 Province of British Columbia, Environment and Climate Change Canada, and Australian Government Department of Climate Change, Energy, the Environment and Water
+Copyright 2018-2024 Province of British Columbia
+Copyright 2021 Environment and Climate Change Canada
+Copyright 2023-2024 Australian Government Department of Climate Change, Energy, the Environment and Water

 The documentation is released under the [CC BY 4.0